 For the 1948 Olympic Games in London, the first Olympics since the war, food shortages meant that each country was asked to bring food for its own athletes.
 Things have changed a lot since then, with the food supply to the athletes in the Olympic Village a huge undertaking.

 Nowadays the food supplied at the Olympic Village is always of good quality.
 It is when the athletes stray from the village that they have to be careful about the quality of the food and the drinkability of the water.
-This is particularly important when in countries like China in 2008 where the food hygiene standards may not be as high as in the US or in other western countries.
+This is particularly important when in countries like Brazil 2016 or China 2008 where the food hygiene standards may not be as high as in the US or in other western countries.

 With so many athletes, and with the current understanding of nutrition and medicine, there will be many athletes who require a specific diet.
 Not all of them will be able to be catered for, though diets such as halal, gluten free, lactose free, nut free and vegetarian (vegan) would be expected to be on the menu.